lopezemm/ACMELearning/README.md

 - Clone the application
 - Implement mvn clean package command
 - In target folder ACME-v1.0.jar will be created
+- Open Windows explorer and navigate to target (..cloned_path\acme\target) in address bar type cmd and press enter
-- Open console and type java -java ACME-v1.0.jar and press enter
+- A command window will open, there type java -jar ACME-v1.0.jar and press enter
 - Application must start

 ## Postman collection